gferraro2019/mouse_speller/README.md

 ## Installation
-All dependecies can be install through the requirements.txt file with the command: pip install -r requirements.txt
+All dependecies can be install through the file "requirements.txt" with the command: pip install -r requirements.txt

 ## Example Usage
 python mouse_speller.py